-Recently we had a long drive, it entailed going through mountains, and past lots….
+I came across this picture I had taken while on a long drive.
+The drive entailed going through mountains, and past lots….
 I mean lots of farms.
 As we rode, the silos kept grabbing my attention…. and it got me thinking…

 I don’t know how you live life- but I am a complete Type A. Details matter, over analyzer, efficiency is the name of the game, teeth grinder, stressed-slightly anxious, can’t sleep over thinker, to-do list maker, with a sense of urgency person.
 For a long time people (even those closest to me) thought it was because because I truly care… about E.V.E.R.Y.T.H.I.N.G.
 As I pondered, I realized, this is not technically an underestimation.
 I ABSOLUTELY care about the big picture… but the details why?